-Accuracy of pulse measurement
+Accuracy of heart rate

 In addition to the FR245, our Polar H10 HR chest strap was also on board, which recorded HR data completely independently of the watches.
 The following screenshot shows the measurement result of the Ignite compared to the H10 over time: